 Announcement of 2020-21 awards

 The resources shared below are intended to raise awareness about inclusive language.
 We realize that they may not represent all points of view.
 We share them in service of our commitment to give voice to diverse perspectives.
 We hope they provide a starting point for further exploration.
-Because language and cultural norms are ever-evolving, GRRIP will review the websites below periodically for updates and additions.
-This list was last updated in July 2022.
+Because language and cultural norms are ever-evolving, GRRIP reviews the websites below periodically for updates and additions.

 The Conscious Style Guide